EmmanuelC1/Natours/README.md

 © Copyright by [Jonas Schmedtmann](https://twitter.com/jonasschmedtman).
 Use for learning or your portfolio.
 Don't use to teach.
 Don't claim as your own.

-Project is from the course [_Advannced CSS and Sass: Flexbox, Grid, Animations and More_](https://www.udemy.com/course/advanced-css-and-sass/) by Jonas Schmedtmann
+Project is from the course [_Advanced CSS and Sass: Flexbox, Grid, Animations and More_](https://www.udemy.com/course/advanced-css-and-sass/) by Jonas Schmedtmann